Faygo

 Faygo Beverages, Inc., is a soft drink company headquartered in Detroit, Michigan.
 The beverages produced by the company, branded as Faygo or Faygo Pop, are distributed in the Midwestern, Mid-Atlantic, and Central Southern regions of the United States, as well as southern and western Canada.
-Faygo Beverages, Inc. is a wholly owned subsidiary of the National Beverage Corporation which was founded in Detroit, Michigan in 1907 as Feigenson Brothers Bottling Works.
+Faygo Beverages, Inc. is a wholly owned subsidiary of the National Beverage Corporation, which was founded in Detroit in 1907 as Feigenson Brothers Bottling Works.